oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Remember, we've been doing this as a **manual** process to show you what's actually happening, in most cases where you have a CI/CD pipeline you'd use automation to manage the canary process, and it would perform the steps needed to completely switch to the new version automatically.

-### We've discovered the new version is broken, what to do ?
+### Step 2h : We've discovered the new version is broken, what to do ?

-#### Immediate actions

 Well obviously in the short term we don't want a broken version of the service if we have a working one, so the absolute first thing we need to do is to remove the new version from the traffic-split

-  27. In the OCI Cloud shell type
+  1. In the OCI Cloud shell type

   - `kubectl edit trafficsplit stockmanager-canary`

-  28. Go down to the backends section and for the service stockmanagerv-0-0-2 change the weight to 0
+  2. Go down to the backends section and for the service stockmanagerv-0-0-2 change the weight to 0

 The result will look like this (the order of the elements may vary)